Editor’s Note: For updates, stories, video and features about the NBA playoffs, go to cnn.com/nba.

 How great was Bryant on Wednesday?
 He outscored the Jazz in the fourth quarter 23-21.
 With his team trailing with just under six minutes to go, Bryant scored 17 consecutive points for his team.

-As soon as the ball left his shooting hand he knew it, the Jazz knew it, 19,000 Lakers fans knew it and the growing TV audience knew it.
+As soon as the ball left his shooting hand he knew it, the Jazz knew it, 19,000 Lakers fans knew it and the watching TV audience knew it.

 Before the game, most remaining tickets for the game at the Staples Center in Los Angeles were selling for four figures on reseller StubHub, according to a spokesman for the company.
 One ticket was listed for $27,500, Kevin Burke said in an email.